kostiantyn-matsebora/streamstore/docs/README.md

     }

-  //Append events to stream or create a new stream if it does not exist var events = new Event[] {...}; // your events
+  //Append events to stream or create a new stream if it does not exist

-  var streamId = new Id("stream-1");
+  // EventObject property is where you store your event var events = new Event[]

-  // Open stream like new since version is not provided.
-  IStream stream = await store.OpenStreamAsync(streamId);
+      {
+        new Event { Id = "event-1", Timestamp = DateTime.Now, EventObject = eventObject }
+        ...
+      };

   try {
-    stream
+    store
+    .OpenStreamAsync("stream-1") // Open stream like new since version is not provided.
-      // EventObject property is where you store your event .AddAsync(new Event { Id = "event-1", Timestamp = DateTime.Now, EventObject = events[0] })
+      .AddAsync(new Event { Id = "event-1", Timestamp = DateTime.Now, EventObject = events[0] })
       .AddAsync(new Event { Id = "event-2", Timestamp = DateTime.Now, EventObject = events[1] })
       .AddAsync("event-3", DateTime.Now, event[2])